dennis-kao/MendelianRNA-seq-DB/README.md

 ## Steps

 1. Put bamlist.list, .bam files, .bai files in a new directory.
 Navigate to it.
-	NOTE: there should not be any .txt files present beforehand in order for SpliceJunctionDiscovery.py to run correctly.

-2. For [Torque](http://www.adaptivecomputing.com/products/open-source/torque/) users there is a [PBS file](Analysis/rnaseq.novel_splice_junction_discovery.pbs) containing all the commands you need to run.
-Just change the "home" directory in the file to match where you placed the MendelianRNA-seq folder and run:
+2. For [Torque](http://www.adaptivecomputing.com/products/open-source/torque/) users there is a [PBS file](Analysis/rnaseq.novel_splice_junction_discovery.pbs).
+Just change the "home" directory in the file to match where you placed the MendelianRNA-seq-DB folder and run:

 	```qsub MendelianRNA-seq/Analysis/rnaseq.novel_splice_junction_discovery.pbs -v transcript_file=transcript_file,bam_list=bamlist.list,processes=10```